Deputy Assistant Administrator, Grants Programs

-Christopher Logan currently serves as Acting Deputy Assistant Administrator for FEMA’s Grant Programs Directorate.
-In that role, he oversees the agency’s multi-billion dollar preparedness grants portfolio and is responsible for agency-wide grants management policy.
-Previously, Mr. Logan served as Director of the National Training and Education Division within the National Preparedness Directorate.
+Christopher Logan currently serves as deputy assistant administrator for the Federal Emergency Management Agency (FEMA) Grant Programs Directorate.
+In that role, he oversees the agency’s multibillion-dollar preparedness grants portfolio and is responsible for agencywide grants management policy.

-From 2004 to 2010, Mr. Logan served as a senior analyst and then as director of the Homeland Security and Technology Division in the National Governors Association Center for Best Practices.
+Prior to joining FEMA, Logan served as a senior analyst and then as director of the Homeland Security and Technology Division in the National Governors Association Center for Best Practices.
 In that capacity, he managed the activities of the Governors Homeland Security Advisors Council and provided advice and guidance to governors and their staff on biosecurity, pandemic influenza preparedness, critical infrastructure protection and emergency management.
-Prior to joining the National Governors Association, he worked as a journalist.

-Mr. Logan holds a bachelor’s degree in government from the College of William and Mary in Virginia and a Master of Science of Strategic Intelligence from the National Intelligence University in Washington, D.C.
+Logan holds a bachelor’s degree in government from the College of William and Mary in Virginia and a Master of Science of Strategic Intelligence from the National Intelligence University in Washington, D.C.
 He is an alumnus of the Executive Leaders Program at the Naval Postgraduate School Center for Homeland Defense and Security in Monterey, California.
 He lives in Alexandria, Virginia.